markhoney/mark.honeychurch.org/docs/blog/skepticism/2021/09/20/steve/index.md

 I think the last one in particular gives the game away, given the rude pseudonym.

 There was also an image shared to Instagram that showed a screenshot of Steve in the show, wearing his signature green striped shirt and with a badly photoshopped US military vest and patches pasted on it.
-However, when you open the image you now see a blurred version with a warning saying “False Information.
-Reviewed by independent fact-checkers”:
+However, when you open the image you now see a blurred version with a warning saying "False Information.
+Reviewed by independent fact-checkers":

 ![Blurred Image](./Blurred.jpg)

-Clicking on the See Post link opens the image, which has another link to the fact-check warning saying “See why fact-checkers say this is false”:
+Clicking on the See Post link opens the image, which has another link to the fact-check warning saying "See why fact-checkers say this is false":

 ![Steve](./Steve.jpg)